IKomarovLeonid/OOAP/README.md

 Done task 9.12.2020 (Models/ListModel) + tests.

 What i have missed in compare with right solution:
-I use single status to cover all possible results of operations.
+I use single status to cover all possible results of operations (OK, Not set, Error).
 Right solution has several methods to return specific operation result.
+I'm not sure that we need to split result of get find status or remove status for example

-2.2 Because if internal structure has no pointer to tail, we need to travel by each node to tail (O(n))
+2.2 Why tail operation is not contains any other operations?
+Because if internal structure has no pointer to tail, we need to travel by each node to tail (O(n))

-2.3 Because we can user move to next item (item) and no need to iterate to each node.
+2.3 Why we do not need operation to find all nodes with same value: Because we can user move to next item (item) and no need to iterate to each node.